Resistor-git/vk_informer/README.md

 # vk_informer
-Informs about new events in VK groups of Saint-Petersburg libraries
+Informs about new events in VK groups of Saint-Petersburg libraries.

 ## work in progress...